SpherionOS/myserveressentials/README.md

+ATTENTION: REPOSITORY IS DEPRECATED AND MAY NO LONGER HOLD VALID OR UP TO DATE INFORMATION.
+UPDATED REPOSITORY CAN BE FOUND AT https://github.com/SpherionOS/ShellAutomation

 My Server Essentials
 This repository contains a collection of scripts and tools for setting up and managing a Linux server.
 The content is designed to help administrators streamline their tasks and automate routine processes.